b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 }
 ```
 ---
-- first suspition: retry + sleep, this smells bad
+- first suspicious code: retry + sleep, this smells bad
 - and then what was retried ? a communication system with an iframe
-- this method was called on an APP_INITIALIZER, so it was blocking the app initialization for every request
+- this method was called on an __APP_INITIALIZER__, so it was blocking the app initialization for every request.
+- until an iframe responded... not. so we were retrying 4 times * 2 + the 2 seconds initial wait.
+There it is.

 #### What was the issue ?